Why the Controller’s Office Conducted the Audit

 - In a limited review of student activity funds (SAFs) for 20 school locations, totaling more than $1 million (as of May 31, 2019), we observed a lack of compliance with the established procedures for properly maintaining those funds, placing them at greater risk for fraud or misuse.
 Although District management has taken steps to increase monitoring of these funds’ activities, school level personnel are not following the policies and procedures.
 Our review found inactive accounts, negative account balances, untimely bank reconciliations, and missing documentation to track the collection of student activity funds.
 The lack of compliance has been a reported finding since fiscal year 2008.

 The Controller’s Office has developed a number of recommendations to address the findings in this report.
 Some of the more significant recommendations to the above findings are noted below.

 We recommend that District management continue to work to eliminate the backlog of termination pay cases and remit the money due to the Commonwealth in compliance with Pennsylvania’s escheat law.
+District Management should develop a plan for consequential action for personnel that are unable to accurately account for school equipment, as well as rewards for schools that maintain accurate inventory.
 To prevent the misuse of SAFs, we recommend that management ensures school employees responsible for management of the SAFs are trained properly and held accountable for compliance with the policies and procedures.